onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "A new philosophy of the future is needed.
 I believe it should be curiosity about the Universe – expand humanity to become a multiplanet, then interstellar, species to see what’s out there." - [Elon Musk](https://twitter.com/elonmusk/status/1552317587694010368)

-> "We should stop exploiting each-other’s children and taking away their futures." - [A simple plan for repairing our society: we need new human rights, and this is how we get them, by Vinay Gupta](https://medium.com/@vinay_12336/a-simple-plan-for-repairing-our-society-we-need-new-human-rights-and-this-is-how-we-get-them-cee5d6ededa9#:~:text=We%20should%20stop%20exploiting%20each%2Dother%E2%80%99s%20children%20and%20taking%20away%20their%20futures.)

-> "Civilisation is the pact between adults to make a place to take better care of our children." - [A simple plan for repairing our society: we need new human rights, and this is how we get them, by Vinay Gupta](https://medium.com/@vinay_12336/a-simple-plan-for-repairing-our-society-we-need-new-human-rights-and-this-is-how-we-get-them-cee5d6ededa9#:~:text=Civilisation%20is%20the%20pact%20between%20adults%20to%20make%20a%20place%20to%20take%20better%20care%20of%20our%20children.)
+> "We should stop exploiting each-other’s children and taking away their futures...
+Civilisation is the pact between adults to make a place to take better care of our children." - [A simple plan for repairing our society: we need new human rights, and this is how we get them, by Vinay Gupta](https://medium.com/@vinay_12336/a-simple-plan-for-repairing-our-society-we-need-new-human-rights-and-this-is-how-we-get-them-cee5d6ededa9)

 > "The real solution, along with a higher state of awareness, is a unifying worldview that explains our biggest existential questions and makes sense of reality.
 If we better understand what we are, and where we’re headed, our interests would naturally align.
 The problem is that our current worldviews — the major religions, political ideologies, and national identities — divide us into tribes, and emphasize our differences rather than our similarities and shared human interests.
 >